-"Now when these things [the worldly furniture in each] were thus ordained, the priests went always [daily, Ch. vii, 27; x, 11] into the first tabernacle, accomplishing the service of God; but in the second went the high priest alone once every year, not without blood, which he offered for himself, and for the errors of his people."
+"Now when these things [the worldly "And as it is appointed unto [the] men Sanctuary with its two apartments and the furniture in each] were thus ordained, the priests went always [daily, Ch. vii, 27; x, 11] into the first tabernacle, accomplishing the service of God; but in the second went the high priest alone once every year, not without blood, which he offered for himself, and for the errors of his people."
 Ch. ix.
 6, 7.
 Here Paul divides the services of the Levitical priesthood into two classes-one daily in the Holy, and the other vearly in the Holy of Holies.
 Their stated daily services, perform. ed in the Holy and at the brazen altar in the court before the tabernacle, consisted of a burnt offering of two lambs, one in the morning and the other at even, with a meat offering which was one tenth of an ephah of flour mingled with the fourth part of an hin of beaten oil, and a drink-offering which was one-fourth of an hin of strong wine.
-The the drink-offering was poured in the Holy; Ex. xxix, 38-42; Num. xxviii, 3-8.
+I add one more.
+Ch. viii, 4, 5.
+"For if he meat-offering was burnt with the lamb, and the drink-offering was poured in the Holy; Ex. xxix, 38-42; Num. xxviii, 3-8.
 In connection with this, they burned on the golden altar in the Holy, sweet incense, which was a very rich perfume, when they dressed and lighted the lamps every evening and morning.
 Ex. xxx, 34-38; xxxi, 11; xxx, 7-9.
-The same was afterwards done at the Temple. i Ch. xvi, 37-40; ii Ch. ii, 4; xiii, 4-12; xiii, ?, Ez. iii, 3.
+The same was afterwards done at the Temple. i Ch. xvi, 37-40; ii Ch. ii, 4; xiii, 4-12; xiii, 2, Ez. iii, 3.